 Planning and Community Development

-Responsible for development review; long range, land use and transportation planning; building inspection; code enforcement; community relations and information; human services; tourism; economic development and transportation demand management.
+Responsible for development review; long range, land use and transportation planning; building inspection; code enforcement; community relations and information; human services; tourism.
 One-stop Development Services Center located on the second floor of City Hall for building and development permits and business licensing.

 Provides Redmond citizens protection from criminal activity through identification and apprehension of offenders, detection of crime, and crime prevention programs.
 Gathers and maintains crime statistical and records information.